pottedmeat7/OpenVR-WalkInPlace/Readme.md

 The Y value is the Up and Down movement of your head to trigger a step, in order to trigger the real time HMD values have to be greater than the Y threshold.

 The XZ value is the Side to Side movement that will disable triggering a step (if over the threshold), in order to trigger a step the HMD values have to be less than the XZ threshold.

+### Tracker Thresholds
+These values are functionality the same as the HMD values except from a tracker device.

+### Use Trackers?
+Enables/Disable trackers.
+This will use both the HMD thresholds and tracker thresholds in order to trigger a step.

+### Disable HMD?
+This will disable the tracking of the HMD movement, and will only utilize the thresholds of the tracker movement.
+You must have both "Use Trackers?"
+Checked as well as "Disable HMD?" checked.

 ### Hand Jog Y / Run Y
 These values are for the controller Up and Down movement of the arms.